• Home

 Guest Speaker (20 points)

 Invite a native speaker (or a non-native speaker who is really good) to your class to talk with your classmates for 10 to 15 minutes in Spanish.
 This activity counts for 20 points out of the points available for the Communities component of the grade and must be scheduled with your instructor.
 See the Procedure for Guest Speaker Guidelines for information in this guide to see what is expected of you for this activity.
+You must schedule a time with your instructor for this activity to take place.
 May only be done once per semester.

 Community Bilingual Scavenger Hunt (10 points)

-Discover at least 10 (ten) or more examples of bilingual accommodation in Las Cruces, El Paso, or your hometown.
+Discover at least 20 or more examples of bilingual accommodation in Las Cruces, El Paso, or your hometown.
 Bilingual accommodation is written instruction provided in at least two languages (i.e., Spanish and English).
-You must provide physical evidence of the bilingual object (take a picture of a sign, collect pamphlets in both languages, etc.) Include a brief paragraph on why you think it is important for such bilingual accommodation.
-NOTE: Your scavenger hunt items must all be arranged in a/an notebook/album with the paragraph in the front.
-Items turned in separately will receive no credit.
+You must provide physical evidence of the bilingual object (take a picture of different signs, pictures of pamphlets or other documents in both languages, etc.) Do this while you are shopping or waiting for different services around town, etc. Include a brief paragraph on why you think it is important for such bilingual accommodation.
+NOTE: Your scavenger hunt items must all be arranged in an electronic document file in which you insert all the images of the examples you find.
 You must find these things outside your house/apartment/room.
-We no longer accept labels from products.
+Just upload this under one of the 3Cs assignments.
 May be done ONE time.

 Photo Collage/Essay (10 points)

 If you enjoy photography, take your camera out about in the community (El Paso, Las Cruces, Doña Ana, Mesilla, and communities between Las Cruces and El Paso like La Mesa, La Unión, Vado, etc.) and take pictures of things that identify the Hispanic culture.
-Arrange the photos in an album or make your own scrapbook presentation of the photos.
+Arrange the photos in an electronic file for submission or some other electronic album or platform.
 Include a few lines about why you think the photos show the area’s culture.
 May be done ONE time.

 Experiencia cultural (10 points)

-Near the beginning of each semester, the NMSU Office of Study Abroad presents a Study Abroad Fair.
+During the fall semester, the NMSU Office of Education Abroad presents a Study Abroad Fair.
 This fair is held in Corbett Center and lasts all day long.
 There are representatives from many universities and language institutes from foreign countries.
 They present a number of opportunities for you to receive credit at NMSU while studying abroad.
 Classes that are normally held on the day of the fair are cancelled to allow you to attend.
 Go to the Department of Languages and Linguistics table at the fair to collect your Passport/Questionnaire in order to receive points.

 Participate in one of the Noche de Cine activities to be held during the semester.
 Visit the Noche de Cine link on the web page for information on dates, times, and movies to be shown.
 You will receive a handout at the movie that you will fill out and turn in to your instructor.
 The number of Noche de Cine activities you may do each semester is up to your instructor.